zavvy logo

 What are HR software tools?

-HR tools are software solutions designed to streamline and automate HR management processes, such as onboarding, performance reviews, training, recruitment, and more.
+HR tools are software solutions designed to streamline and automate HR management processes, such as onboarding, performance reviews, training, and recruitment platforms.
 The aim is to save valuable hours, maximize efficiency, and ensure compliance with regulations.

 What are the tools needed for HR?